In addition to submitting a selective admission application, you must:

 - Student Health Insurance

-After you have been accepted into the program, but before you begin your clinicals, you must undergo and pass a criminal background check and drug screening.
+After being accepted to the program, but before classes begin, you must undergo and pass a criminal background check and drug screening.
 These screenings will be administered through the College and will be at your expense.
 There are no exceptions.